 When he’s away from the frame shop, Jeff spends time with family and friends, often out on the softball field.
 Being a Colorado native, he also enjoys all things mountainous.

-Trevor spent 30 years running software development teams across the globe.
+Trevor spent 30 years running computer software development teams across the globe.
 Originally from Blackpool, England, his career brought him to the US in 1982 and to Denver in 2006.
-His epiphany came in the fall of 2009 when he finally decided that he’d never find the perfect company to work for unless he ran it himself, and so he purchased AUM Framing & Gallery and later Dry Creek Gold Leaf.
-2022 saw the addition of Cherry Creek Custom Framing to the business.
+His epiphany came in the fall of 2009 when he finally decided that he’d never find the perfect company to work for unless he ran it himself, and so he purchased AUM Framing & Gallery and later Dry Creek Gold Leaf and, finally, Cherry Creek Custom Framing, now all housed under one roof on E. Colfax Ave.

-Trevor loves traveling (especially to a beach) with his wife, Michelle, good food, wine, and microbrews, possessing a particular fondness for IPAs.
+Trevor loves traveling (especially to a beach), good food, wine, and microbrews, possessing a particular fondness for IPAs.
 He loves muscle and sports cars, fishing, hockey, baseball, and, of course, art, which is why this job is a perfect match for him.